carolinewang01/rotate/README.md

 For teammate generation methods (FCP, BRDiv, CoMeDi), please select the algorithm by modifying `teammate_generation/experiments.sh`.
 Then, to run the method for all tasks, run `bash teammate_generation/experiments.sh`.
 Similarly, for the open-ended methods (ROTATE, PAIRED, Minimax Return), please select the algorithm by modifying `open_ended_training/experiments.sh`.
 To run the method for all tasks, run `bash open_ended_training/experiments.sh`.

-As a warning, ROTATE results take a large amount of disk space (~5GB for a training run with 3 seeds).
+As a warning, ROTATE training runs take a large amount of disk space (~5GB for a training run with 3 seeds), primarily due to the number of checkpointed policies saved.
+You can decrease the number of checkpoints to reduce the amount of space used.

 ### 📊 Generating Figures